cmarcink/cp4waiops-samples/aiops-cognos-analytics/schemas/README.md

 psql -h <host> -p <port> -U <user> -c 'create database <database>;'
 ```

 Otherwise, install into an existing database.
-For DB2, make sure you are connected and using the desired database (replacing the database \<name\>, \<user\> and \<password\>).
+For DB2, make sure you are connected and using the desired database (replacing the database \<database\>, \<user\> and \<password\>).
 PostgreSQL does not require setting connection details up front.
 ```
 db2 CONNECT TO <database> USER <user> USING <password>
 ```